 It's important to note its tablet efforts, because many of the features found on Amazon's tablets are also on the Fire Phone.
 However, the Fire Phone is loaded with things you won't find on Amazon's tablets, so it's not just a shrunken version of the Kindle Fire HDX.

 So, how does Amazon's Fire Phone stack up to today's smartphone market?
 Does it hold its own, or is it just another vehicle for Amazon to sell you more of its products and services?
 Or does it fall somewhere in between?
-And will the fact that it's only available on O2 in the UK (and costs the same as most other high end phones with better specs and features) hurt it?
+And will the fact that it's only available on AT&T in the US and O2 in the UK hurt it?
 Let's find out.

 The Fire Phone reminds me very much of the Nexus 4 due to its glass front and back, and its soft plastic edges.
-It feels like a nice device, but it doesn't quite have the same high-end, premium feel of the HTC One M8 or iPhone 5S, for example.
+It feels like a nice device, but it certainly doesn't have the same high-end, premium feel of the HTC One M8 or iPhone 6, for example.

 The display measures 4.7 inches with a resolution of 1280 x 720.
 While it's nowhere near the resolution or pixel density of displays we're seeing today - the LG G3 comes in at a whopping 2560 x 1440 - it's not terrible.
 It's just not that great.

 You'll have 32GB and 64GB memory options for the Fire Phone, with 2GB RAM all powered by a Snapdragon 800 chipset and 2.2GHz CPU and Adreno 330 GPU.
-Again, not the highest end hardware available on the market, but it's sufficient.
+Again, not the highest end hardware available on the market, a little old, but just about sufficient.
+It's the older Lumia way of doing things.

 Around the phone, you'll find a power button at top, volume keys and camera button on the left side, and a microUSB port at the bottom.